Home » UAE » Dubai City » What to Wear in Dubai – A Complete Guide for Tourists

 In public spaces

-Women: Dresses with covered knees and shoulders, avoid tight-fitting clothes.
+Women: Opt for dresses with covered knees and shoulders, avoid tight-fitting clothes.

 Men: T-shirts and shirts with sleeves, a pair of jeans or full-length trousers.